-1. This Policy does not allow censorship of constitutionally protected expression.
+- 1. This Policy does not allow censorship of constitutionally protected expression.
+As a "marketplace of ideas," the College encourages intellectual inquiry and recognizes that such inquiry may result in intellectual disagreements.
 Verbal or written communications, without accompanying unwanted sexual physical contact, is not sexual violence or sexual assault.
-Verbal or written communications constitute sexual harassment only when such communications are sufficiently severe, pervasive, and objectively offensive that they undermine and detract from an employee's work performance or a student's educational experience.

-2. In addressing all complaints and reports of alleged violations of this Policy, the College will take all permissible actions to ensure the safety students and employees while complying with any and all applicable guidance regarding free speech rights of students and employees.
+Verbal or written communications constitute sexual harassment only when such communications are sufficiently severe, pervasive, and objectively offensive that they undermine and detract from an employee's work performance or a student's educational experience. - 2.
+In addressing all complaints and reports of alleged violations of this Policy, the College will take all permissible actions to ensure the safety students and employees while complying with any and all applicable guidance regarding free speech rights of students and employees.
 This Policy does not apply to curriculum, curricular materials, or abridge the use of particular textbooks.